Codeception/Codeception/docs/04-AcceptanceTesting.md

 ## Getting Started

 There is no difference what CMS or Framework is used on the site.
-You can event tests sites created without PHP.
+Even sites created with no PHP can be tested.
 It's always a good idea to add tests to your web site.
 At least you will be sure site features works after the last changes made.

+### PHP Browser emulator